kooperativ97/biblio_extractor/README.md

 Exporting dialog, takes about 60 seonds to finish.

 After the export has finished, there should be the file “fullexport.txt” on the configured location with all the entries exported.

+Put the export in the `data/prints` folder and name it `export.txt` Then run the Combiner.py file via `python Combiner.py` in the root folder of this project.